Skip to main content

 • “The mechanics are interesting and the playstyle is customizable, so I had to do a fair amount of strategizing to defeat the final boss, which actually felt like a huge accomplishment.”

 • “If players want to turn off a core gameplay feature, that’s a sign it shouldn’t be there in the first place.
-You get the ability to change classes a la Dragon Quest III, but despite advising you to wait until you get all the skills for a class first (since they transfer), the game gives you no way of knowing when you’ve gotten the final skill for a class.”
+You get the ability to change classes like in Dragon Quest III, but despite being advised to wait until you get all the skills for a class first (since they transfer), the game gives you no way of knowing when you’ve obtained the final skill for a class.”

 • “For every flavor-of-the-month tryhard meta product, and for every 50 puzzle-based exploration games, one RPG Maker game gets a good story, good pacing, consistent worldbuilding, and, most importantly, tight gameplay.”